Spa Conferences (First World War): Constant affirmation of German war aims

-Faced with a worrying situation
+A deteriorating situation

 Georg von Hertling, here in a portrait painted in 1908, attended, as Imperial Chancellor, the four Spa conferences.

-The conferences also provide the opportunity for members of the civilian government to explain to the military the deterioration of the internal situation, that of the Reich as well as that of the dual monarchy, just as it allows the military to expose certain aspects of exhaustion to civilians. military of the Reich.
+The conferences also provided the opportunity for members of the civilian government to explain to the military the deterioration of the internal situation of both the Reich, and Austria-Hungary.
+They also allowed the military to expose certain aspects of exhaustion to civilians.

-Thus, during the council of the German crown meeting on August 14, Chancellor Georg von Hertling presents at length the internal situation of the Reich, then engaged since the summer of 1914 in the world conflict.
-He insists in particular on the brigandage which rages in the countryside, the bands of plunderers seizing the harvests of helpless peasants; the food situation also generates high inflation while the Germans can no longer buy anything, due to shortages.
+During the council of the German crown meeting on 14 August, Chancellor Georg von Hertling presented the internal situation of the Reich, which had been engaged in the conflict since the summer of 1914.
+He insisted in particular on the brigandage which raged in the countryside, the bands of plunderers seizing the harvests of helpless peasants.
+The food situation was also generating high inflation, while the Germans could no longer buy anything due to shortages.

 In addition, the moral crisis experienced by the front quickly reached the country, notably through letters from soldiers to their families, informing them of the reality of the military situation and the absurdity of the orders given by the command.
-The dissemination of Allied propaganda in the Reich, facilitated by epistolary exchanges between the front and the rear, also contributed to demoralizing German units.
-Finally, during the month ofSeptember 1918, Erich Ludendorff, the main leader of the German general staff, was affected by the diplomatic failures suffered during the multiple attempts to open negotiations with the Allies: according to the neurologist who examined him at the request of his collaborators, but without his knowledge, during the month of September 1918, he suffers from severe depression.
+The dissemination of Allied propaganda in the Reich also contributed to demoralizing German units.

+Finally, during the month of September 1918, Erich Ludendorff, the main leader of the German general staff, was affected by the diplomatic failures suffered during the multiple attempts to open negotiations with the Allies.
+According to the neurologist who examined him at the request of his collaborators, but without his knowledge, during the month of September 1918, he suffered from severe depression.

 The dual monarchy was also experiencing a worrying internal situation at the beginning of 1918.
 In fact, the civilian populations were suffering a severe shortage, despite the rationing put in place since the loss of Galicia at the end of the summer of 1914.
 This rationing contributed to straining relations between Austria and Hungary, despite the renewal of the Ausgleich the previous year.